proenza-lab/dyClamp/README.md

 ## A fast dynamic clamp sketch for the pyClamp interface

-**dyClamp** is a reimplementation of [dynamic_clamp](https://github.com/nsdesai/dynamic_clamp) with a focus on a robust serial communication between the Teensy and its controlling host: The current implementation allows scientists to alter the behavior of the dynamic clamp system at runtime - by transmitting updates for calibration parameters, conductance values or by triggering custom events.
+**[dyClamp](https://github.com/christianrickert/dyClamp/)** is a reimplementation of [dynamic_clamp](https://github.com/nsdesai/dynamic_clamp) with a focus on a robust serial communication between the Teensy and its controlling host computer: The current implementation allows scientists to alter the behavior of the dynamic clamp system at runtime - by transmitting updates for calibration parameters, conductance values or by triggering custom events.
 Furthermore, the low-latency design of [Teensyduino USB Serial Communication](https://www.pjrc.com/teensy/td_serial.html) enables a contiuous flow of information from and to the host - with a minimal effect on the cycle times of the dynamic clamp system.

+The **[pyClamp](https://github.com/christianrickert/pyClamp)** interface is a feature-complete software demonstrating the flexibility of this novel dynamic clamp implementation.

 ![Screenshot](https://github.com/christianrickert/dyClamp/blob/master/dyClamp.png)